Rayan Elloumi

 Rayan Elloumi (ريان اللومي; born 17 September 2007) is a footballer who plays for Vancouver Whitecaps FC in Major League Soccer.
-Born in Canada, he represents Tunisia at youth level.
+Born in Canada, he represents the Tunisia national team.

 Early life

 Elloumi played youth soccer with Edmonton Juventus SC, before joining Edmonton BTB SC as a teenager, while spending some time in the Whitecaps FC BMO Academy Centre in Edmonton, until eventually joining the Vancouver Whitecaps FC Academy in August 2023.

 Club career

 Elloumi began playing with Whitecaps FC Academy in League1 British Columbia in 2024.

-On June 9, 2024, he made his professional debut with Whitecaps FC 2 in MLS Next Pro, in a 4–0 victory over Los Angeles FC 2.
-On October 6, 2024, he scored his first goal in a 3–1 loss to Houston Dynamo 2.
+On 9 June 2024, he made his professional debut with Whitecaps FC 2 in MLS Next Pro, in a 4–0 victory over Los Angeles FC 2.
+On 6 October 2024, he scored his first goal in a 3–1 loss to Houston Dynamo 2.
 In June 2025, he signed a professional contract with Whitecaps FC 2 (after previously playing as an academy call-up).
 In June 2025, he signed a short-term loan with the Vancouver Whitecaps FC first team.
 He signed additional loans with the first team that month as well.
-He made his Major League Soccer debut on June 14, 2025 against the Columbus Crew.
+He made his Major League Soccer debut on 14 June 2025, against the Columbus Crew.
 At the end of the 2025 season, he was named the Whitecaps FC 2 player of the year.

-On September 12, 2025, Elloumi signed a Homegrown Player contract with the Vancouver Whitecaps FC through the 2028 season, with options for 2029 and 2030.
-He scored his first MLS goal the following night in the Whitecaps' 7–0 victory over the Philadelphia Union, becoming the first Whitecaps homegrown player in club history to score on his home debut.
+On 12 September 2025, Elloumi signed a Homegrown Player contract with the Vancouver Whitecaps FC through the 2028 season, with options for 2029 and 2030.
+He scored his first MLS goal the following night at the age of 17 in the Whitecaps' 7–0 victory over the Philadelphia Union, becoming the first Whitecaps homegrown player in club history to score on his home debut.